JBAujogue/Funcode---Hero-Book/README.md

 # Hero-Book

-This tiny project is a solver for Hero Books that are written in french (les _livres dont vous êtes le héros_).\n The approach consists in parsing a pdf file into a structured set of episodes, and representing this set as a Directed Graph.
+This tiny project is a solver for Hero Books that are written in french (les _livres dont vous êtes le héros_).

+The approach consists in parsing a pdf file into a structured set of episodes, and representing this set as a Directed Graph.
 Solving the book then only amounts to finding the shortest path between the beginning and end episode of the book.